CUNY-CL/citylex/README.md

 [`LICENSE.txt`](LICENSE.txt) for details.

 All other data sources bear their original licenses chosen by their creators;
-see `citylex --help` for more information.
+see `python -m citylex.populate --help` for more information.

 ## Author